mfkimbell/aws-and-other-cloud-notes/README.md

 * consists of public and private subnets
 * ```Routing table``` for each subnet to map IP endpoints
 * Private subnets can use a ```NAT Gateway``` to connect to the internet
+* **Subnet:**
+* A subnet is a range of IP addresses in your VPC.
+* You can create multiple subnets within a VPC, each associated with a specific Availability Zone.
+* Subnets can be classified as either public or private based on their connectivity to the internet.

 ## Cloudfront
 * Amazon CloudFront, AWS's content delivery network (CDN) service, uses a network of distributed ```edge locations to cache and deliver content closer to end-users```.
 These edge locations are strategically positioned around the world to reduce latency and improve the performance of content delivery.